-In the lead-up to a race or regatta, practice with the new setup and practice the new manoeuvre so that in the race your head is where it should be.
+In the lead-up to a race or regatta, practice with the new setup.
+Practice the new manoeuvres so that in the race your head is where it should be.

 A vital aspect of preparation is the crew’s physical conditioning and one of the best ways to get there is to sail yourself into shape, that is time on the water.

-If heaps of time in the boat is not possible, get a professional to set up a program that you can easily follow.
-The program needs particular emphasis on exercises that take into account the type of boat you sail and the job that you do on that boat.
+If heaps of time in the boat is not possible, get a professional to set up a program that you can follow.
+The program needs particular emphasis on exercises.
+These exercises need to take into account the type of boat you sail.
+They also need to consider the job that you do on that boat.

-Often the boat that wins is crewed by the team that can hike harder for longer, especially on the beat to the finish, or can engage in more legal kinetics than their rivals without tiring.
+Often the boat that wins is crewed by the team that can hike harder for longer.

 #sailingtowin #sailing #sail #sailcoach #yachtrace #Sailboatrace